bagder/daniel.haxx.se/about.md

 I had more or less taken over as leader of the httpget project when I found another currency exchange site that was hosting data and offering it using GOPHER, I had to implement support for that protocol too.
-And then 'httpget' was not a good name anymore so I changed it to 'Urlget'.
+And then httpget was not a good name anymore so I changed it to *Urlget*.
 But lot long after that, I added FTP support as well and then the step to adding FTP upload support was not very big.

 In the late 1997 we (I and my friend Linus) registered our first company, Haxx HB, to use when doing odd spare time jobs outside of our regular employments.
-Another playful name (hack in plural, hacks, but with two Xs instead of "cks").
-A couple of years later we converted it into a proper and real corporation; "aktiebolag" in Swedish.
+Another playful name (hack in plural, hacks, but with two Xs instead of cks).
+A couple of years later we converted it into a proper and real corporation; *aktiebolag* in Swedish.

 ## Spare time hacking and full-time work